lucendio/lecture-devops-infos/content/exercises/_index.md

 bookFlatSection: true
 bookCollapseSection: true

-title: 'Tutorials'
+title: 'Exercises'
 weight: 4
 ---

-Tutorials 💡
+Exercises 💡
 ============

-These tutorials are intended to be small and __voluntary__ hands-on exercises that might be worked on during class.
+These exercises are intended to be small and __voluntary__ hands-on exercises that might be worked on during class.
 Ideally, every lecture topic (weekly) comes with one or more corresponding exercises.